 Moreover, the Company's directors realize the importance of an effective, transparent and auditable managing system.
-Every employee and new employee will be infomed the Business Ethic Guideline, involving rules and regulations in operating business.
+Every employee and new employee will be informed of the Business Ethic Guideline, involving rules and regulations in operating business.
 The guideline helps build more confidence among shareholders, investors and all stakeholders who are the supporting and driving force towards the Company's strength, competitiveness and long-term success.
-The Company has undergone key activities to support good corporate governance principle :
+The Company has undergone key activities to support good corporate governance principle:

 - Directors' Manual The Company believes in good corporate governance, business ethics and responsibility to society.
 Every director and executive must perform their duties honestly and straightforwardly.
 The Directors' Manual and Corporate Governance Policy are the guidelines for directors and executives to comply by the laws and the Company's regulations, to possess business ethics in performing any activities, decision-making and any transaction of the Company.
-The Company intends to run the business with honesty. - Business Ethics Guideline Every employee and new employee will be informed of the Business Ethic Guideline, involving rules and regulations in operating business.
-The guideline helps build more confidence among shareholders, investors and all stakeholders who are the supporting and driving force towards the Company's strength, competitiveness and long-term success. - Declaration to be a part of the Collective Action Coalition against-Corruption (CAC) In the beginning of 2011, the Company has declared its intention to be a part of the Collective Action Coalition.
-This is the collaboration of 7 leading organizations including Thai Institutes of Directors, Thai Chamber of Commerce, Thai Bankers Association, International Chamber of Commerce, Thai Listed Companies Association, Federation of Thai Capital Market Organizations, and the Federation of Thai Industries.
+The Company intends to run the business with honesty. - Business Ethics Guideline: Every employee and new employee will be informed of the Business Ethic Guideline, involving rules and regulations in operating business.
+The guideline helps build more confidence among shareholders, investors and all stakeholders who are the supporting and driving force towards the Company's strength, competitiveness and long-term success. - Declaration to be a part of the Collective Action Coalition against Corruption (CAC): In the beginning of 2011, the Company has declared its intention to be a part of the Collective Action Coalition.
+This is the collaboration of 8 leading organizations including Thai Institutes of Directors Association, Thai Chamber of Commerce, Thai Bankers Association, International Chamber of Commerce, Thai Listed Companies Association, Federation of Thai Capital Market Organizations, and the Federation of Thai Industries, and Tourism Council of Thailand.
+The Board of Director had reviewed the management system to align with Collective Action Coalition against corruption (CAC) and submitted to the CAC Council for a certificate in December 2016.